Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Numerical Results

-All the results in this section are implemented using our companion software package \texttt{rd2d}, and the package \texttt{rdrobust} for RD designs with univariate score.
-Omitted details are given in the replication files available at \url{https://rdpackages.github.io/}.
-Figure \ref{fig:SPP} introduces the SPP data.
-First, Figure \ref{fig:fig-scatterX} presents a scatterplot of the bivariate score, the boundary, and the $20$ grid points.
-Second, Figures \ref{fig:fig-rdplot-b1}, \ref{fig:fig-rdplot-b11} and \ref{fig:fig-rdplot-b21} present three RD plots using the induced signed (univariate) distance scores $D_i(\bb_{1})$, $D_i(\bb_{11})$ and $D_i(\bb_{20})$, respectively.
+We analyze both simulated data calibrated to match salient features of the SPP dataset and the SPP dataset itself as an empirical application.
+All results reported in this section are implemented using our companion software package \texttt{rd2d}, together with the package \texttt{rdrobust} for RD designs with a univariate score.
+Additional implementation details are provided in the replication materials available at \url{https://rdpackages.github.io/}.
+Figure \ref{fig:SPP} summarizes key features of the SPP data.
+Panel (a) displays a scatterplot of the bivariate score, the treatment assignment boundary, and the $21$ evaluation points.
+Panels (b)--(d) report representative RD plots based on the induced signed distance scores $D_i(\bb_{1})$, $D_i(\bb_{11})$, and $D_i(\bb_{21})$, respectively.